pendakwahteknologi/esp8266_ping_display/README.md

 Know Issues
 ------------
-Users of macOS BigSur getting the following error:
+Users of macOS BigSur getting the following error when trying to upload the sketch to the esp8288 via the Arduino IDE.
 "pyserial or esptool not found next to this upload.py tool"

 Solution:
 1. Download https://github.com/espressif/esptool/archive/v3.0.zip